yan-zhanglab/yan-zhanglab.github.io/_members/Yan-Zhang.md

 ## About

-The capabilities of biological engineering are fundamentally shaped by the tools we have to build them.
-My lab develops cell-free synthetic biology platforms to overcome many of the survival and resource constraints imposed by living cells, expanding what we can design, build, and study in biology.
+What we can build with biotechnology is fundamentally shaped by the tools we have available.
+My lab develops cell-free synthetic biology platforms to overcome many of the survival and resource constraints imposed by living cells, expanding what we can build with biology.
 Our long-term vision is to design, build, and deploy biotechnology with the predictability expected of an engineering discipline.

 ## Professional Appointments